SvenWesterbeek/DeHNSSo/README.md

 To start using DeHNSSo, please download the files from this GitHub [Repository](https://github.com/SvenWesterbeek/DeHNSSo) **[#CMM: update this accordingly. possibly GitLab]**.
 The current version of DeHNSSo was made using MATLAB R2022b.
 Support for earlier versions is not guaranteed.
 This file contains several folders, namely: Callers, Tools, Data Files, and Documentation.
 All folders must remain together in a directory of your choosing.

 The base flow data for the fourth example case "CFI over a step in a swept-wing BL" is too large for this repository and can be found in the release snapshot 4TU [Repository](https://PLACEHOLDER) adjusted for use in DeHNSSo.
-The raw files can be found in the [Repository](https://PLACEHOLDER) of J. Casacuberta instead. **[#CMM: in principle we will not be allowed to store large data on GitLab. maybe we need to find a different solution for keeping data]**
+The raw files can be found in the [Repository](https://PLACEHOLDER) of J. Casacuberta instead.

 ### Input files <a name="input-files"></a>